 Can small kitchen design be contemporary, efficient, and interesting?
 We, here at ModernOctopus definitely believe it can.
 Just because you live in a tiny home, it doesn’t mean you need to give up on the idea of a fully functional, chic cooking space.
 After all, a properly designed kitchen, be it big or small, can definitely save you a lot of money on takeout and restaurant meals.
-So, check out the 15 tips and tricks below, and learn how you can render your kitchen more efficient, as well as more visually appealing.
+So, check out these 15 small kitchen design ideas, and learn how you can render your kitchen more efficient, as well as more visually appealing.

 How compact can a refrigerator be, you ask?
 As compact as possible, these days.
-We live in the world of petite supremacy.
-Perhaps not as much in terms of waistlines, as in terms of appliance sizes.
+We live in the world of petite supremacy in terms of appliance sizes.
 Nowadays, more and more appliance producers recognize the importance of saving space.
 This is why they’re making 24-inch deep fridges instead of the classical 30-inch deep ones.
-‘Floating’ appliances are also a common sight, which help save counter top space.
+‘Floating’ appliances are also a common sight, which help save countertop space.

 Pictured: Sofielund kitchen from Ikea

 For most condo dwellers, getting a skylight installed is sadly not an option.
 However, if you own a house or are thinking of adding a kitchen, you should probably consider getting a glazed ceiling.
 This solution is all the more appropriate if you live in a warm climate – or if you can afford good quality thermal insulation.

 Indeed, a skylight will make it more difficult to maintain warm temperatures during the colder season.
 However, it’s also probably the most efficient solution if you’re looking to maximize visual space.
 Note how the above kitchen employs the color black for the furniture for a very small kitchen design.

 Pictured: Schiffini Kitchen by DesignSpace London